knight-lang/knight-lang/specs.md

-# Knight (v1.2)
+# Knight (v2.0)
-Knight is meant to be easily implementable in virtually every language imaginable.
-As such, the language itself is not very complicated, and the specs may leave some things up to the implementation.
-This allows each language to implement it in the most idiomatic way possible.
+Knight is a programing language meant to be easily implementable in nearly any language.
+Since each language has a slightly different way of doing things, the Knight specs may leave some things up to the implementation.
+This allows each language to implement Knight in the most idiomatic way possible.

 ## Notation
 In this document, some notation is used to describe what is required of implementations: